 The best way to clean this scorched exterior surface and restore the glow to your pan is to use the Bar Keepers Friend Cookware Cleanser & Polish Powder.
-Sprinkle the powder over the wet surface and do some scrubbing until all of the stubborn dirt and grime has been removed, leaving the pan clean and polished.
-If the stains on the outside surface are old, you will need some elbow grease to make outside of an abused pan spotless.
+Sprinkle the powder over the wet surface and do some scrubbing until all of the stubborn dirt and grime have been removed, leaving the pan clean and polished.
+If the stains on the outside surface are old, you will need some elbow grease to make the outside of an abused pan spotless.

 Avoiding Salt Damage